crossbanc/crossbanc/README.md

 </br>
 </br>
 <p>
-crossbanc is an attempt to align both responsibilities.
+" crossbanc is an attempt to align both responsibilities.
+The journey will be challenging and the outcome is uncertain.
 </br>
-The journey will be challenging and the outcome is uncertain.
-It can only avoid debate on its economic value by staying factually relevant.
+It can only avoid debate on its economic value by staying factually relevant. "
 </br>
 </br>
 Regardless of whether an investment is for the immediate, short, or long term, a trade in the secondary market is typically the starting point.
 </br>
-Finding new and equal ways to help you and I understand and be able to comphrend what is happening each day is a critical challenge of our time.
+Finding new and equal ways to help you and I understand and be able to recongise what is happening each day is a critical challenge of our time.
 </br>
 </br>
 You can download the application from the various App Stores when available.